-ENVIRONMENTAL ASSESSMENT- DAVENPORT
+ENVIRONMENTAL ASSESSMENT- DAVENPORT, IA

 In 2012, the City of Davenport completed an update to the Airport Master Plan and revised the Airport Layout Drawings which are the blueprints for the Airport’s future growth plans.

 Airport development projects that include Federal funding require an environmental review prior to land acquisition or constructing the project.